Saturday, October 25, 2014

 Zombies stay out on the course for all waves.
 Zombies do not run the course; they wait for runners along the way, scaring them and grabbing their life strips but at a realistically slow pace.
 Any zombies who are over-aggressive, knock down runners, or make the experience miserable for any reason will be eaten.
 Seriously, we reserve the right to yank you off the course or ban you from future races for obvious infractions.
 We will require you to wear a race number on your back so we can record jerk zombies and ban them from the next race.
 More on this under the Rules page.

 Can runners dress as zombies?
 That would be really confusing and might result in cannibalism.
+The zombies have expressed offense to anyone thinking they would intentionally eat one of their own.
 Please pick one role or the other.
 Runners run; zombies eat..

 Zombies participate for free but you must register online via credit card.

-We will leave it up to the parent(s)’ discretion whether to have their kids run with life strips, understanding that the chance of a collision with a zombie is much greater with the strips than without.
+We will leave it up to the parent(s)’ discretion whether to have their kids run with life strips; just be aware that the chance of a collision with a zombie is much greater with the strips than without.
 All runners 13 years and younger must run with a parent or guardian.
-Runners 14-17 should be in a group per parent approval.
+We recommend that runners 14-17 be in a group but it is again at the parents’ discretion.
+We will have volunteers and police on the course but we can’t cover the entire 5K.

 Zombies must be at least 14 years old to grab life strips from runners.
 Zombies younger than 14 must be with their parents in the “no feed” zones located at the beginning and end of the race (north zones).
 Zombies 14-17 should be with a parent or guardian or in a group per parent approval.